200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-10-TheDavidsonsAreNewinTown.md

-The Davidsons just moved into your town and bought the bakery from Kowalsky’s no-good son.
+The Davidsons just moved into your town and bought the bakery from Kowalskyâ€™s no-good son.

 Characters will gossip about the Davidsons, be curious and judgemental.
-Players will improvise new facts, challenge others’ opinions.
+Players will improvise new facts, challenge othersâ€™ opinions.

 Begin.